FLC 2: Professional Perspectives – ONLINE DELIVERY

-Cheryl Chuckry The instructor for this course is Cheryl Chuckry, who works as the Department Head in the Professional and French Language Services Department at The Manitoba Teachers’ Society.
-Her current portfolio includes designing and delivering professional development for teachers and school leaders across the province, as well as overseeing the Collaborative Learning Team Grants initiative.
-Cheryl’s experience in K-12 education over a 25 year period includes various roles such as teacher, resource teacher, divisional curriculum consultant, program leader, vice principal, principal and COSL Director.
+Sascha Epp is the instructor for this course.
+Sascha works as a Staff Officer in the Professional and French Language Services Department at The Manitoba Teachers’ Society.
+Her current portfolio includes designing and delivering professional development for teachers and school leaders across the province, as well as overseeing the Collaborative Team Learning Grants initiative.
+Sascha’s experience in education over a 20 year period includes various roles such as a K-12 teacher, divisional lead teacher, vice principal, principal and school board trustee.

-Dr. Danielle Fullan Kolton is the Assistant General Secretary: Programs & Professional and French Language Services at The Manitoba Teachers’ Society.
-In this capacity, she provides support of the management function of the Society and oversees professional learning programs and services.
-Danielle is passionate about supporting members in the complexity of teaching, leading, and learning.
-She has worked as a K-12 teacher, principal, educational consultant, and university instructor.
+Dr. Brahim Ould Baba is the Professional and French Language Services Department Head at The Manitoba Teachers’ Society.
+In this capacity, he overseas the professional learning programs and services.
+He is passionate about supporting members in the areas of equity and diversity in schools, and Francophone Education.
+Brahim has worked as a K-12 teacher, consultant and university instructor.

 All classes are from 9:00 am to 4:00 p.m. and will be delivered online using a ‘synchronous/asynchronous’ blended format.
 To clarify, the synchronous coursework (50%) will happen through video-conferencing classes using Zoom, and the asynchronous work (50%) will be done online, using the web-based platform, Schoology, where students will interact with one another through message boards in online forums.